-Earthquaker Devices / Avalanche Run / Effect For Sale
+Earthquaker Devices / Avalanche Run / Effect

 The Avalanche Run was developed with one goal in mind: to take the floating ambient tones of our Dispatch Master to the next level while still keeping it user friendly and refined.
 Taking you into the aural exploratorium without having to break open the user manual every time you want to open up your inner eye and get free is no easy task.
 We are using a high powered proprietary DSP platform to recreate all the characteristics of all our old favorite delay and reverb machines while still retaining a simple, yet flexible workspace.
 It has been a long time coming but well worth the wait!
 Enough bullshit, let’s talk about the damn pedal!